ishuah/ishuah.github.io/_posts/2021-03-10-build-a-terminal-emulator-in-100-lines-of-go.md

 _Photo by <a href="https://unsplash.com/@ngeshlew?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Lewis Ngugi</a> on <a href="https://unsplash.com/photos/f5pTwLHCsAg">Unsplash</a>_

 In a previous [article](https://ishuah.com/2021/02/04/understanding-the-linux-tty-subsystem/), I wrote a brief introduction to the current state of the TTY Subsystem.
 This article builds on the concepts covered in that article, adding a practical understanding of how the TTY Subsystem works.
 We're building a simple [terminal emulator](https://en.wikipedia.org/wiki/Terminal_emulator) in Golang.
 This installment is the second article in my 'terminal emulator' series.
-This post is the first of my three-part "terminal emulator" series.

 ## the user interface
 The first thing we're going to build is the user interface.
 It's nothing fancy, just a triangle with legible text in it.